arpit-patel1/n8n-nodes-netdevices/README.md

 A powerful, TypeScript-based n8n custom node for managing network devices via SSH.
 Inspired by Python's Netmiko, this node brings robust network automation capabilities to your n8n workflows, allowing you to interact with a wide range of network infrastructure directly.

-**🎉 Version 1.1 now supports Arista, HP, Aruba, and Ubiquiti - covering ~73% of production network devices!**
+**🎉 Now supports Arista, HP, Aruba, and Ubiquiti - covering ~73% of production network devices!**

 ---